Global Trade Item Number (GTIN) – GS1 India

 Role of GS1 India in ensuring uniqueness in product codes

-GS1, is a global standards organisation.
+GS1 is a global standards organization.
 They provide barcoding solutions to companies.
-GS1 Global oversees operations of 115 GS1 organisations across the globe.
+GS1 Global oversees the operations of 115 GS1 organisations across the globe.

-GS1 global along with its various member organisations, including GS1 India, maintains the integrity of GS1 barcode numbers.
-Since the GTINs are the global identity of your products, GS1 organisations across the globe ensure that this remains unique.
+GS1 global along with its various member organizations, including GS1 India, maintains the integrity of GS1 barcode numbers.
+Since the GTINs are the global identity of your products, GS1 organizations across the globe ensure that this remains unique.
 With over 2 million companies using GS1 barcodes, it has become a de facto standard for the retail industry worldwide.

-In India, GS1 India is the only authorised body to issue GTIN and GS1 barcodes.
-It is an ISO 27001 certified company.
-It was set under the Ministry of trade and commerce, the government of India, as a non-profit organisation.
+In India, GS1 India is the only authorized body to issue GTIN and GS1 barcodes.
+It is an ISO 27001-certified company.
+It was set up under the Ministry of Trade and commerce, the government of India, as a non-profit organization.

 The barcode numbers issued by GS1 India start with the number ‘890’, which is the country code for barcode numbers allocated by GS1 India.

-Over the past two and a half decades, GS1 India has improved customer experience through the use of barcodes and related services like Traceability, Master Data Management (MDM), etc. Apart from issuing barcodes, GS1 India also provides standards based services to optimise your supply chain operations.
+Over the past two and a half decades, GS1 India has improved customer experience through the use of barcodes and related services like Traceability, Master Data Management (MDM), etc. Apart from issuing barcodes, GS1 India also provides standards-based services to optimize your supply chain operations.
 These include

 To know more, contact GS1 India